Visit Vulcano, Sicily: Mud baths, Great Crater, travel guide

 A charming island

 When I disembarked in Vulcano, it was like being at the end of the world.
-And with good reason: the hydrofoil (Liberty Lines’ fast ferry) dropped off passengers off in the south of the island, at the Porti di Levante (Port of levante), in front of the imposing Gran Cratere della Fossa (Great Crater of the Volcano).
+And with good reason: the hydrofoil (Liberty Lines’ fast ferry) dropped off passengers off in the south of the island, at the Porto di Levante (Port of levante), in front of the imposing Gran Cratere della Fossa (Great Crater of the Volcano).
 Spectacular fumaroles belched smoke near the summit, filling the travellers with wonder.

-If you go left, you’ll reach Vulcano di Porto, a small symmetrical town with straight, calm lines and a certain elegance.
-Here you’ll find a handful of shops and restaurants and, a little further on, the path that leads to the ‘Great Crater‘.
+If you go left or right, you’ll quickly reach Vulcano di Porto, a small symmetrical town with straight, calm lines and a certain elegance.
+You will find shops and restaurants there.
+A little further on, on the left, you will find the trail leading to the Great Crater.

 Vulcano, mud baths